Click here to call us +61 2 9929 0226

 Category: Strata, Levy Recovery

-With major changes to levy recovery laws expected to come into effect in October 2025, owners corporations need to act swiftly to avoid potentially breaching these new requirements.
+With major changes to levy recovery laws commencing on 27 October 2025, owners corporations need to act swiftly to avoid potentially breaching these new requirements.

 The Strata Schemes Legislation Amendment Act 2025 imposes new requirements that will alter the levy recovery process for owners corporations.
-Understanding these changes and taking action before they take effect will assist in ensuring that owners corporations are not too impacted during the transition.
+Understanding these changes and taking action will assist in ensuring that owners corporations are not too impacted during the transition.

 What are the key changes for levies?